ruslanmv/ruslanmv.github.io/_posts/2022-02-25-Introduction-to-Convolutional-Models.md

 **Congratulations**!
-He have studied some aspects of convolution models.
+We have studied some aspects of convolution models.